outdreamer/build-a-cure/docs/ml/weight_propagation_visual.md

 - the second node on layer 4 would reduce to a differently weighted sum of the original inputs, etc

-- so multiple options of 'differently weighted sums of original inputs' are being presented to the final pooling/selection layer
+- so multiple options of 'differently weighted sums of original inputs' are being routed to the final pooling/selection layers

-- the pooling/selection layer chooses between different alternate functions produced by:
+- the pooling/selection layers choose between different alternate functions produced by:
 	- 'different weight trees'
 	- 'recursive differently weighted input sums'
 	- 'differently weighted sums of (differently weighted sums of (differently weighted sums of original inputs))'

+- the pooling/selection layers assign a weight to the various different inputs routed to them
+- the 'components' being weighted could refer to structures on any layer of granularity
+- the weights associated with the error minimized in the gradient descent function represent weights between individual node pairs, indicating that a unit combination of node/threshold/activation units (combination meaning a 'pair' of these units) is directly relevant to the error minimization function
+- in terms of other structures that are prioritized/activated by the network:
+	- some 'weight path patterns' or 'weight trees' or 'weight sets' or 'tree sets' would be inactive once learning begins to deactivate nodes that dont contribute to prediction accuracy
+	- these structures may be more directly mapped to the emergent weights (like 10x + 14y + 8z) determined from each weight tree, so that the relevance of weight structures other than a 'node-pair weight' can be identified